ArKT-7/NoPcWinstall/README.md

 # Running Windows on the Xiaomi Pad 5
-## Try out my new script for automatically installing/re-installing Windows on Nabu—it's currently in beta.
+## Try out my new script for automatically installing/re-installing Windows on Nabu with only one command in Termux app on Nabu — it's currently in beta.
 I’d love your feedback on any issues or ideas for new features.
 Share your thoughts with me via the Telegram link below."
 [![Telegram](https://img.shields.io/badge/Chat-Telegram-brightgreen.svg?logo=telegram&style=flat-square)](https://telegram.me/ArKT_7)
 [![Telegram](https://img.shields.io/badge/Chat-Telegram-brightgreen.svg?logo=telegram&style=flat-square)](https://t.me/ArKT_7)